+Following Sec.~2.2.3 of~\cite{Banfi:2004yd}, we now analyze the behavior of this change under the generalized rescaling of all emissions, $p_l$, according to Eq.~\eqref{eq:gen_rescaling_caesar}.
 Note that the transverse momentum $k_t$ in this analysis is not the same as ${\rm k}_\perp$ in Eq.~\eqref{eq:pi_K_using_kt2}.
 It is instead given in terms of Lund plane coordinates, see Sec.~2 of~\cite{Banfi:2004yd} for details of these definitions.
 We can choose to use the initial momenta of the hard quark and anti-quark (which are not subject to the rescaling) as reference directions to define the Lund plane transverse momentum and rapidity, and work in their rest frame with the quark (antiquark) momentum pointing along the positive (negative) $z$ direction.
 In this frame, the longitudinal components of the momenta $p_l$ scale as $\tilde{p}_l^{0,3}\sim \rho^{(1-\xi_l)/a}$, while the transverse components behave as $\tilde{p}_l^{1,2}\sim \rho^{(1-\xi_l)/a+\xi_l/(a+b)}$.
-In our parton shower formalism the evolution variable corresponds to $a_{\rm PS}=1$ and $b_{\rm PS}=0$ (see Eq.~\eqref{eq:def_t}), and we will use this in the following.

 From Eq.~\eqref{eq:lt_defining_momentum} we deduce that all components of $X^\mu$ scale as the soft momenta $\tilde{p}_l$ in Eq.~\eqref{eq:gen_rescaling_caesar}, because the component of $p_j$ along the emitter momentum $\tilde{p}_i$ has been subtracted.
 This is a very important feature of our kinematics mapping.
 We will now show that this mapping maintains the scaling properties, Eq.~\eqref{eq:gen_rescaling_caesar}, of an arbitrary set of pre-existing emissions in the $\rho\to 0$ limit.